-So you're curious about the difference between an Indica vs Sativa.
+So, you're curious about the difference between Indica and Sativa Cannabis?

-Maybe you want to know the different types of highs you'll get from an indica vs sativa vs hybrid.
-Whether you're growing cannabis or just buying it, there is value in knowing what you're consuming depending on your end goal.
+Maybe you want to know the different type of highs you'll get from an Indica vs Sativa vs Hybrid strain.
+Whether you're growing cannabis or buying it, there's value in knowing what you're consuming depending on your end goal.
 Do you want to get super baked?
 Do you want a CBD dominant strain?
 Or are you looking for a healthy balance of all of the above?

-Today, we take a closer examination of each of these iconic plant species, their physical differentiators, and the various effects they provide.
+Today, we take a closer examination of each of these iconic cannabis plants, their physical differentiators, and the various effects they provide.
 Continue reading and we'll walk you through everything you need to know.

-Classified in 1785 when Jean-Baptiste Lamarck described a second type of cannabis from India.
-Indica grows better in the cooler temperatures and high altitude of the Hindu Kush mountain range, including regions of Afghanistan, Pakistan, Morocco, India, and Nepal.
+Indica was first classified in 1785 after Jean-Baptiste Lamarck described a second type of cannabis from India.
+Indica strains grow best in the high altitude and cool temperatures of the Hindu Kush mountain range.
+This includes regions of Afghanistan, Pakistan, Morocco, India, and Nepal.

 Indica dominant cannabis strains are a short and bushy plant with wide leaves that are dark green, sometimes even showing tints of purple.
-Indica plants are darker in color thanks to the fact that it has higher amounts of chlorophyll in the plant.
-Its buds grow in clusters and are heavy and fragrant.
+Indica plants are darker in color thanks to the fact that it has higher amounts of chlorophyll.
+The buds of this plant grow in clusters and are heavy and fragrant.

-Classified in 1753, by a biologist named Carl Linnaeus.
-The sativa plants thrive in the warmer equatorial climates, such as Colombia, Mexico, Thailand, and Southeast Asia.
-Due to the plants popularity for medicinal and recreational consumption the plant is grown all over the world.
+It was biologist Carl Linnaeus who first classified Sativa in 1753.
+The Sativa strains thrive in warmer equatorial climates, such as Colombia, Mexico, Thailand, and Southeast Asia.
+Due to the popularity for medicinal and recreational consumption, cannabis is grown all over the world.
 It's worth pointing out that marijuana is not native to the Americas.
 However, in temperate regions cannabis can only be grown in the summer, unless you grow indoors!

 Ruderalis grows wild in the northern regions of Eastern Europe, Russia, and Asia.
 It can grow well in harsher climates with shorter growing seasons.